thomd/rehype-block/README.md

 -  `blockSymbol` (`string`, optional) — symbol to be used to define a block.
 Default is `:::`.

+-  `wrapperTag` (`string`, optional) — tag name to be used to wrap the content of a block.
+Default is no wrapper tag.

 [rehype]: https://github.com/rehypejs/rehype
 [build-badge]: https://github.com/thomd/rehype-block/workflows/plugin-test/badge.svg